kundajelab/atac_dnase_pipelines/bds/README.md

 	-mod <string>     : Modules separated by ; (example: "bowtie/2.2.4; bwa/0.7.7; picard-tools/1.92").
 	-shcmd <string>   : Shell cmds separated by ;.
 Env. vars should be written as ${VAR} not as $VAR (example: "export PATH=${PATH}:/usr/test; VAR=test")
+	-addpath <string> : Paths to be added to env. var.
+PATH separated by ; or :. (a quicker way to add PATH)
 ```